Scott Putski: World Championship Wrestling (1998–1999)

 After a brief hiatus, Putski joined World Championship Wrestling and debuted for the company on the May 4 episode of Monday Nitro, where he wrestled to a no contest against Kidman.
 On the July 6 episode of Nitro, he defeated Scotty Riggs to claim his first victory.
 Putski was squashed in under a minute by World Heavyweight Champion Goldberg on the July 9 edition of Nitro and, a month later, faced World Television Champion Chris Jericho but was unable to win the title.
 Putski was also defeated by World Television Champion Rick Steiner on the May 5, 1999 edition of Thunder.
 He continued to feature in lower-card matches, usually on the losing end, before leaving the company in late 1999.

-Retirement (2001–2005)
+Later Career (2001–2005)

 After a two-year-long hiatus, Putski debuted for the Arlington-based Professional Championship Wrestling on December 12, 2001.
 While in PCW, he and Cedric Crain formed a tag team called the "Cowboys From Hell".
 Soon after their formation, the Cowboys won the Tag Team Championship.
 On July 26, Putski and Crain gave the belts to Apocalypse and Tim Storm.
 He wrestled until 2005.